balderdashy/sails-docs/reference/waterline/datastores/driver.md

 # .driver

-The generic, low-level [driver](https://github.com/node-machine/driver-interface) for this datastore.
+The generic, stateless, low-level driver for this datastore (if the adapter supports it).

 ```
 datastore.driver;
 ```

 > This property is not guaranteed to exist for all database adapters.
-If the datastore's underlying adapter does not support the [standardized driver interface](), then `driver` will not exist.
+If the datastore's underlying adapter does not support the [standardized driver interface](https://github.com/node-machine/driver-interface), then `driver` will not exist.

 ### Example